 The process balances the key project constraints and provides a tool for making decisions throughout the project based on stakeholder values, performance metrics, established procedures and project goals.

 Effective project management includes strategies, tactics, and tools for managing the design and construction delivery processes and for controlling key factors to ensure the client receives a facility that matches their expectations and functions as it is intended to function.
 Improvements in building quality directly contribute to reduced operational costs and increased satisfaction for all of the stakeholders.
-Successful project delivery requires the implementation of management systems that will control changes in the key factors of scope, costs, schedule, and quality to maximize the investment.
-This section offers guidance for the entire team to successfully and effectively carry out a high performance building project.
+Successful project delivery requires the implementation of management systems that will control changes in the key factors of scope, schedule, budget, resources, and risk to optimize quality and, therefore, the investment.
+This section offers guidance for the entire team to successfully and effectively optimize the quality of a high-performance building project.

 Contemporary institutions and organizations are increasingly realizing that traditional forms of management—based on the same approach to every project—cannot meet the needs of today's economic, social, and business environment.
 Additionally, the processes can be streamlined based on technologies and efficiencies not previously available.
 The responsibility for delivering a project as planned rests with the entire team.
 When evaluating options, the whole-life value should be considered and not limited to the short term initial investment.
 Factors that affect the longer term costs of a facility, such as maintainability, useful service life, and resource consumption should be integrated into the decision matrix.

 Project Delivery Teams—How to assemble and effectively manage the project team.

 Risk Management—Provides details on how risk analysis is used as an organized method of identifying and measuring risk.